-- 1. Log in to Plant Applications Web Client. - 3.
+- 1. Log in to Plant Applications Web Client. - In the application navigation menu, select The Open page appears. - 3.
 If you want to delete a comment for a completed or a skipped activity, select Completed. - 4.
-Select E, and then select Add/Edit Comment for the activity. - Optional: In the window for entering general comments, select the General check box to filter comments in the existing comments list by the general type.
-A list of general comments for the activity appears. - 6.
-Select × for the comment that you want to delete.
-A message appears, asking you to confirm that you want to delete the comment. - 7.
-Select Yes.
+Select 🗮, and then select Add/Edit Comment for the activity. - 5.
+Optional: In the window for entering general comments, select the General check box to filter comments in the existing comments list by the general type. - A list of general comments for the activity appears. - 6.
+Select imes for the comment that you want to delete.

+A message appears, asking you to confirm that you want to delete the comment.